Grill3dCheese/Inventory-App/README.md

 	- Also adding functionality to search for full message, ex.
 "Happy 20th Birthday Keith!", which will locate all signs needed to complete this phrase.
 	- After searching for full phrase, add button to deduct signs needed to complete order if customer has booked

-- 📆 Calendar functionality! - Add in a calendar so once a phrase is selected we can also include the date of the order.
+- 📆 Calendar functionality! - Add in a calendar so once a phrase is booked we can also include the date of the order.
 This will help establish what signs are already being used on a specific date
 	- Add in the ability to select a specific date, search for a phrase and then show stock available on that particular day based on other orders.

+- 📝 Orders! - A separate section of the app to track all of our orders and customer information.
+	- Helpful to track county/zip code information for tax purposes.

+---

-Disclaimer: This app is extremely specific to the business it is intended for.
+##### Disclaimer: This app is extremely specific to the business it is intended for.
 This is not a one size fits all type of inventory app.